turingschool-examples/backend_mod_1_prework/day_6/questions.md

 ## Day 5 Questions

 1. In your own words, what is a Class?
   * A class is a definition of a kind of object, one that you can create yourself.
 The class defines the properties of the object - what states will be possible (what kind of information can be stored about the object) and what behaviors will be possible (what can the object do or have done to it).
+It is like a blueprint or a mold for objects.

 1. In relation to a Class, what is an attribute?
   * Attributes are defined pieces of information that instances of a class can have.